PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership (HSPAL)

 The PGY2 resident will serve as a preceptor for Doctor of Pharmacy students from local colleges of pharmacy.
 The resident will also lead organized group discussions with pharmacy students and PGY1 residents.
 There may be opportunities to lecture at local colleges of pharmacy.

-The PGY2 resident will be responsible for staffing every fourth weekend, 1 major and 1 minor holiday as the pharmacist-in-charge.
+The PGY2 resident will be responsible for staffing every fourth weekend and 2-3 assigned holidays.

 Salary and benefits for the Pharmacy Administration and Leadership Residency